joshmarinacci/idealos_bottom/docs/menubar.md

 There is the concept of a focused app.
 The display sets this when a window is selected to be focused.
 It looks up the app for that window and tells the server that this is the focused app.
 Thus the server is the single source of truth for who is the focused app and the focused window.
 The focused app determines the menubar.
-The focused window determines where keystroke and mouse events are sent to.  __A window that is not focused but is part of the focused app can still get events if it wants to (??)__
+The focused window determin es where keystroke and mouse events are sent to.  __A window that is not focused but is part of the focused app can still get events if it wants to (??)__